PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 safe to register event listeners and other resources that the plugin needs to run, however often not safe to interact with a lot of APIs.

+This is when you can also open database connections, start threads, and other things that are not safe to do in the `onLoad` method.

 ### Disabling

 When a plugin is disabled, its `onDisable` method is called.
 This method is used to clean up any resources that the plugin has allocated.
 This method is called before all plugins are unloaded, and is meant for any cleanup that needs to be done before the plugin is unloaded.
+This may include saving data to disk or closing connections to databases.

 ## Event Listeners